 We will recognize and celebrate the individual and collective efforts and achievements of the Iron County School District community.

 - Continue to increase the functionality of PLCs within our district MTSS Framework

 All professional learning community teams will increase their level of functionality by a minimum of 10% over the course of the school year as measured by the ICSD Professional Learning Team and Building Leadership Team (PLT & BLT) Reflection Rubric.

 Anecdotal and observation data can also be considered in determining increased functionality.

 - Increase student math achievement in grades K-12

-1. We will increase the percentage of student growth in math proficiency by 5% as measured by common formative assessments and SAGE.
+- We will increase the percentage of students growth in math proficiency by 5% as measured by common formative assessments in grades PreK-12.
+Baseline data will be collected using the state’s new RISE assessment for grades 3-8, Utah Aspire Plus for grades 9-10, and ACT for 11th grade.

 - Literacy within our district MTSS Framework